adamhamlin/vext/README.md

 See `launch.json` for configurations to run the extension or to run the test suite.

+## CI/CD

+Using Github Actions, the CI build will run on all pull requests, pushes/merges to main, and on publish of a Github release.
+A Github release will also trigger publish of the extension to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fourorfive.vext).

+This project uses [Conventional Commits](https://www.conventionalcommits.org/) and [standard-version](https://github.com/conventional-changelog/standard-version) to facilitate versioning and changelogs.

 ## Future Work
 - Support default quote characters by language
 - Support quotes that use a different opening/closing characters